Microchip implant (human): Views

 The general public are most familiar with microchips in the context of identifying pets.

 In popular culture

 Implanted individuals are considered to be grouped together as part of the transhumanism movement.

 "Arkangel", an episode of the drama series Black Mirror, considered the potential for helicopter parenting of an imagined more advanced microchip.

 Microchip implants have been explored in cyberpunk media such as Ghost in the Shell, Cyberpunk 2077, and Deus Ex.

 Religious beliefs

 Some Christians make a link between implants and the Biblical Mark of the Beast, prophesied to be a future requirement for buying and selling, and a key element of the Book of Revelation.
-Gary Wohlscheid, president of These Last Days Ministries, has argued that "Out of all the technologies with potential to be the mark of the beast, VeriChip has got the best possibility right now."
+Gary Wohlscheid, president of These Last Days Ministries, has argued that "Out of all the technologies with potential mark of the beast, VeriChip has got the best possibility right now."